Tiberriver256/react-query-dependency-injection/README.md

 React Context to store and share functions or classes.
 This makes it an excellent dependency injection mechanism.

-For example, let's build a Context that stores
+For example, let's build a Context that shares a function that returns a string: